Madic-/ansible-check_mk/README.md

     /etc/apache2/conf-enabled/grafana.conf
     /etc/apache2/conf-enabled/histou.conf

-## Using Checkmk Users in Thruk
+## Authentication

-By default no user, except for the user created through this role, has permissions to access any information from within Thruk.
-To give another user permissions use the Config Tool --> "User Settings" or "CGI & Access" options.
+This role enables authentication for Grafana through Thruk.
+The users can be managed in Wato as htpasswd users.
+By default no user, except for the user created through this role, has permission to access any information from within Thruk.
+To give another user permissions use the Thruk Config Tool --> "User Settings" or "CGI & Access" options.
+LDAP is not yet possible.

 ## Dataflow